Craky/ICS_Search_Engine/docs/report.md

 NDCG has been improved by the following ways:

-* Initially, score was summation of weighted cosine similarity and weighted TF-IDF also weighted score of the <title> tags were considered.
+* Initially, score was summation of weighted cosine similarity and weighted TF-IDF also weighted score of the title tags were considered.

-* First, only the <title> tags were considered.
-Later, all the tags such as <h1>, <h2>, <h3> and <b> were also considered for scoring to improve NDCG.
+* First, only the title tags were considered.
+Later, all the tags such as h1, h2, h3 and b were also considered for scoring to improve NDCG.

 * Later to improve NDCG, weighted PageRank and weighted anchor text was considered.
 This made a significant impact on the scoring and NDCG values improved by a good margin.